 Southern California December 27, 2017

-10 Undeniable Habits That No Southern Californian Can Ever Unlearn
+by Angela 10 Undeniable Habits That No Southern Californian Can Ever Unlearn

 It’s true – when you live in Southern California you develop a few habits that are pretty impossible to stop doing.
 Whether you’ve lived in SoCal your whole life or only a short time, you will most likely recognize these ten habits that all seem pretty normal to those of us who live here.